spicywebau/craft-neo/docs/installation.md

 ## Requirements

 ### Craft version
-Neo requires Craft CMS 3.4.24 or later.
+Neo requires Craft CMS 3.5.0 or later.

 ### PHP version
 Neo requires PHP 7.0 or greater.

 ### Browser support
+Neo officially supports the same browsers and versions that Craft CMS supports:

-- Edge
+- Firefox 67+
-- Chrome 40+
+- Chrome 63+
-- Firefox 35+
-- Safari 9+
+- Safari 11.1+
+- Edge 79+

-While Neo may work on browsers and versions outside of those listed, the above list is what Neo explicitly supports.
+While Neo may work on browsers outside of those listed, the above list is what Neo explicitly supports.
 The best option is to use an up-to-date major browser.